tcharding/tobin.cc/content/blog/stack.md

 title = "Stack Data Structure in Golang"
 +++

-A stack is a data structure defined by the operations push, pop, peek, and empty.
-A full description of stacks can be found in [this](http://opendatastructures.org) book.
-A stack of any of Go's basic data types can be easily implemented in Go using using slices.
+A stack is a container that supports retrieval by last-in, first-out (LIFO) order.
+The *get* and *put* operations for stacks are usually called *push* and *pop*, other operations may include *peek* and *isEmpty*.
+A full description of stacks can be found online [here](http://opendatastructures.org).

 <!--more-->

+*Stacks are simple to implement and very efficient.
+For this reason, stacks are probably the right container to use when retrieval order doesn't matter [Ski08]*

+A stack can be easily implemented in Go using slices.

 ## stack of integers